-During the past 2 months I’ve lost 30lbs fat and muscle.
-My thirst has been insatiable – at least a gallon of water per day.
+Over the past few months I’ve lost 38lbs fat and muscle.
+My thirst has been insatiable - at least a gallon of water per day.
 Plus anything else I can get my hands on.
 Juice, pop, milk.
 I eat anything I want as much as I can.
 And I sleep all the time.
 I've slept through the whole winter (or been sick in bed).

 Monday of this week I had a doctor appointment to discuss these abnormalities.
 She instantly knew that I’m diabetic.
 These are pretty typical symptoms.

 Tuesday morning I did fasting lab tests.
 That afternoon the doctor called me in a panic asking me if I was feeling okay or if I need to go to the hospital.
 She said I’ve been badly diabetic for at least 3 months.
 She kept asking me if I’m feeling okay and said my lab results are “ridiculous”.

 Wednesday I spent 2 hours at the diabetes clinic getting needles and insulin.

 Thursday my blood sugar levels started to come down.

 Friday I went to the hospital to see an internist.
 To get an official diagnosis on the type of diabetes I'm being referred to an endocrinologist in a nearby city.
 The internist said it looks more like type 1 than type 2.

 As I look back I realize some of the symptoms started much earlier - maybe even a year ago or more and have been smouldering.
 Like the severe headaches in the night after exercising - probably hypoglycemic.
 Blurred vision - I thought I needed new glasses.
 Other stuff I reasoned was just me getting older or not being well.

 Welcome.
 This is my own personal sprint retrospective.
 I use the scrum questions to reflect on my week and make notes as a developer journal entry.
 It is one form of working in public.

 This isn't a typical weekly review.
 My life was turned upside down this week.